 What is hypertension?

-Usually, diastolic pressures will mirror systolic pressures, but as people age, the diastolic pressure tends to level out and hypertension that involves primarily the systolic pressure (called isolated systolic hypertension) becomes more common.
+Usually, diastolic pressures will mirror systolic pressures, but as people age, the diastolic pressure tends to level out.
+Then, the form of hypertension that involves primarily the systolic pressure (called isolated systolic hypertension) becomes more common.
 In general, the greater the blood pressure for extended periods of time, the greater the potential for damage.

 |Category||Systolic mm Hg (top number-force when heart is pumping)||Diastolic mm Hg (bottom number-force when heart is at rest)|